wegowise/heroku-rds/README.md

 * rds:scale - change instance size

 These commands are not ingress related so the target of the command cannot be inferred from DATABASE\_URL.
-Calling these commands manually is fairly straightforward using the `heroku-rds` wrapper, so a dedicated command is a bit overkill, but I think could prove useful.
+This functionality is also readily available from the RDS dashboard, so implementing them is not a priority at this time.